-- 2. Students who commit violent acts other than bringing a weapon to school Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for a minimum of one day.
-If the proposed consequence is the minimum one-day suspension, the student and the student's parents will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed consequence exceeds the maximum five-day suspension, the student and the student's parents will be given the same notice and the student's parents will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+- 2. Students Who Commit Violent Acts Other Than Bringing a Weapon to School Any student, other than a student with a disability, who is found to have committed a violent act, other than bringing a weapon onto school property, shall be subject to suspension from school for a minimum of one day.
+If the proposed consequence is the minimum one-day suspension, the student and the student's parents/caregivers will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
+If the proposed consequence exceeds the maximum five-day suspension, the student and the student's parents/caregivers will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The superintendent has the authority to modify the minimum one-day suspension on a case-by-case basis.
 In deciding whether to modify the consequence, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon. - 3.
-Students who are repeatedly substantially disruptive of the educational process or who repeatedly substantially interfere with the teacher's authority over the classroom - Any student, other than a student with a disability, who repeatedly is substantially disruptive to the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for a minimum of one day.
-For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by a teacher(s) pursuant to Education Law \$3214(3-a) and this code on four or more occasions during a semester, or three or more occasions during a trimester.
-If the proposed consequence is the minimum one-day suspension, the student and the student's parent will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
-If the proposed consequence exceeds the maximum five-day suspension, the student and the student's parent will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
+Students Who Are Repeatedly Substantially Disruptive of the Educational Process or Who Repeatedly Substantially Interfere With the Teacher's Authority Over the Classroom - Any student, other than a student with a disability, who repeatedly is substantially disruptive to the educational process or substantially interferes with the teacher's authority over the classroom will be suspended from school for a minimum of one day.
+For purposes of this Code of Conduct, "repeatedly is substantially disruptive" means engaging in conduct that results in the student being removed from the classroom by a teacher(s) pursuant to Education Law §3214(3-a) and this code on four or more occasions during a semester, or three or more occasions during a trimester.
+If the proposed consequence is the minimum one-day suspension, the student and the student's parents/caregivers will be given the same notice and opportunity for an informal conference given to all students subject to a short-term suspension.
+If the proposed consequence exceeds the maximum five-day suspension, the student and the student's parents/caregivers will be given the same notice and opportunity for a hearing given to all students subject to a long-term suspension.
 The superintendent has the authority to modify the minimum one-day suspension on a case-by-case basis.
-In deciding whether to modify the consequence, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon. - 4.
-Illegal sale, possession, or use of drugs on school district property by any student of the Controlled Substance sections of the Public Health Law and/or the NYS Penal Law shall receive a 5-day out-of-school suspension, pending a superintendent's hearing.
+In deciding whether to modify the consequence, the superintendent may consider the same factors considered in modifying a one-year suspension for possessing a weapon.

+4. Illegal sale, possession, or use of drugs on school district property by any student of the Controlled Substance sections of the Public Health Law and/or the NYS Penal Law shall receive a 5-day out-of-school suspension, pending a superintendent's hearing.
 Respondent will be strongly encouraged to receive appropriate professional drug counseling prior to being approved for return to school.